boots-edu/textbook/source/text/10-webz-advanced/dialogs.md

 Webz provides two methods for doing this:

 -   `Popup`: Creates a popup window with a title, some text, and buttons that returns the text on the button through a Notifier.
 -   `Dialog`: Creates a popup window whose content is determined by a component.
-These can be created with the cli (`webz dialog my-dialog`).
+These can be created with the cli (`webz dialog myDlg`).

 ## Popups